+Places to stay in MacauOne consideration when visiting Macau as a backpacker is that it’s not peppered with cheap hostels – just yet anyway!
 I spent $65 USD a night at Ole London Hotel in the heart of the city.
 This was perfect as it was walking distance to all the sights and meant I got my own room – a rare occurrence for a backpacker!
+IFU Hotel is another reasonably priced option, with extremely clean rooms available for $64 USD and close to St. Paul’s Cathedral.
 Luckily it’s easy to eat cheaply in Macau and there are lots of free things to see and do which will keep the cost of your visit down.
 Breakfast is also included at most hotels.
 Check out more budget hotels on Booking.com.

 Food in MacauThe culinary scene in Macau is definitely one to check out.
 There’s Chinese food aplenty so look out for clay pots, hotpots, meat on sticks, and noodles galore.
 However, there are a few staple Macanese dishes worth trying which take inspiration from both Chinese and Portuguese cuisine.

 - Custard tarts (a la Pasteis de Belem) – with crumbly pastry and warm custard, these were my go-to snack during my stay.
 You’ll find them at bakeries on almost every corner and they’ll cost you pennies.